+- 79. When firms do not wish to accept the rules of the CIGS, what do they often opt for to settle contract disputes?

 - A. UN involvement

-- B. arbitration
+- B. Arbitration

-- C. collective bargaining
+- C. Collective bargaining

-- D. common law system of the United States
+- D. The common law system of the United States

 - E. Islamic law